Guide

 6. Example conversations

-• "Tell bob@team.com I'll be 10 minutes late" - the agent composes a short message, confirms the content with you, and sends with --yes.
+nylas email search "Q4 contract" --json, reads the relevant threads, and summarizes the decisions. - "Tell bob@team.com I'll be 10 minutes late" - the agent composes a short message, confirms the content with you, and sends with

 How the pieces connect

-All of this runs locally except for the AI model API calls (to Anthropic, OpenAI, etc.) and the Nylas API calls (to read/send email and manage calendar).
+All 5 components run locally except for 2 external network calls: the AI model API requests (to Anthropic, OpenAI, etc.) and the Nylas API requests (to read/send email and manage calendar).
 Your conversation history and workspace files never leave your machine.

 Troubleshooting